 Other poems recently published in print form include:

 A Day in the Lie, Larkin was a Larrikin, On Bail in Bali, Tinnitus, The Lotus Looters, Strange Dismissal, The Tears of Spock, Accolades for the Acolyte, In Praise of Carbohydrates, Barry Gibb, Strange Rain, The iMirror and many other poems in various editions of Quadrant (chosen by the legendary Les Murray).
 Poems are available in pixel via the Quadrant pay wall.

 The Giant Badgers of Basra in Australian Rationalist in response to a story that giant badgers were roaming the streets of Basra.

-The Flower Girls of Fiji and The Messiah from Moe in Australian Poetry Journal (Sotto).
+The Flower Girls of Fiji in Australian Poetry Journal.

 And for sports fans who lean towards the feats of the mercurial: the 35 greatest goals from the boot of Peter Daicos.